 Brain and spinal tumors use a classification method ratified by the World Health Organization which is based upon the premise that different types of malignant nervous system tumors are a result of the abnormal growth of specific types of cells.
 In this system, the tumor is classified by the type of cell it resembles.
 Once the tumor is classified, it is given a numerical grading signifying the degree of malignancy.
 The more aggressive the tumor, the higher the number assigned.

-Symptoms vary depending upon the type and location of the mass, and some malignant tumors have no symptoms until the cancer has reached the most aggressive stage.
+Symptoms vary depending upon the type and location of the mass, and some cancerous tumors have no symptoms until the disease has reached the most aggressive stage.
 Symptoms of colon cancer include diarrhea, constipation, bleeding and anemia while lung cancer is accompanied by coughing, shortness of breath and chest pains.
 Fatigue, pain, fever, loss of appetite and weight loss are also symptoms of various malignant tumors.
 In addition to a biopsy, other diagnostic tools include blood tests, magnetic resonance imaging (MRI) scans, X-ray, computer tomography (CT), and positron emission tomography (PET).

-The treatment of malignant tumors depends upon the type of cancer, the location of the tumor, and the degree of mastitis, among other factors.
+The treatment of cancerous tumors depends upon the type of cancer, the location of the tumor, and the degree of metastasis, among other factors.
 Whenever possible, surgical removal is recommended to prevent further spread of the disease.
 If the tumor has not spread, additional treatment may not be necessary.
 If the spread is confined to a few lymph nodes, these are also removed.
 Certain types of cancer or those which have spread to other areas of the body often require radiation, chemotherapy, or a combination of both.